05 Oct Animal Vs Plant Protein

 While animal proteins tend to contain a good balance of all the amino acids that we need, some plant proteins are low in certain amino acids.

-However, in the end, all proteins are made up of amino acids, although the amount and type of each amino acid varies based on the protein source.
+However, in the end, all proteins are made up of amino acids, although the amount and type of each amino acid vary based on the protein source.

 In total, there are around 20 amino acids that the human body uses to build proteins.